 The driver's seat (Figure 8-14) is manually operated and has a swivel feature.
 When the motorhome is parked, the driver's seat can be swiveled to face into the living room.
 To swivel this chair, first extend the slide-out room.
 Then, move the chair backwards as far as possible to gain clearance from the steering wheel.
 Now the chair can be swiveled without interference.

-The passenger's seat is also a manually operated seat having essentially the same controls as that of the driver's seat and it is operated accordingly.
+The passenger's seat is also a manually operated seat having essentially the same controls as that of the driver's seat and it is operated as shown in Figures 8-15, 8-16.
 The passenger's seat provides a comfortable footrest for your use.